Thursday, April 21, 2022

 The last few months have been fruitful for excellent "aging Gen Xer" music, with a plethora of albums that I have been enjoying recently.

 You may or may not have heard of the band Wet Leg.
-They have created a sensation in the last few months with their song "Chaise Longue."
+They have created a sensation in the last few months with their song "Chais Longue."
 Wet Leg is comprised of two 20-something women from the Isle of Wight (Rhian Teasdale and Hester Chambers--could names get more "British Isles-sounding" than that?).

 I first heard "Chaise Longue" at the Suburbs Fest back in October 2021, when one of the attendees played the song for a few of us on his phone.
 At the time, the spare post-punkish tune with the double entendre lyrics seemed like simply a fun novelty tune.
 I thought it was a catchy song, but didn't give it much thought beyond that.